Hoka Bondi 8 vs Clifton 9 Comparison and Review

 Both pairs run true to size.
 For comparison, I typically size up half a size in Nike, but do not need to for either Hoka pair.

 Both are neutral in regards to stability; you won’t feel off balance like you do with some athletic shoes that have an exaggerated arch or curve.
+They also feel completely balanced heel to toe.
 If you are particularly worried about this, you may prefer the Bondi 8 as it is slightly wider than the Clifton 9; the Clifton has a narrower base and feel more like a traditional athletic shoe.

 Hoka Bondi 8 vs Clifton 9 for standing, walking, traveling, and running

 For travel, I think it comes down to personal preference (especially when it comes to the width) as they do feel equally as comfortable and supportive.
 I’ve traveled and walked all day in both, and have no complaints about either.
-You really can’t go wrong with either pair of Hokas, and will notice a difference once you start wearing them.
+The Bondi 8 are wider, but you can stuff them with socks if you’re packing them in a suitcase to save on room.
+Ultimately, you really can’t go wrong with traveling in either pair of Hokas.

 The only time I would recommend against a pair of Hokas is when it comes to weight lifting; the arch support is great for other activities, but I prefer a completely flat shoe when I lift as that feels most stabilizing and comfortable to me.